-Well, Mr. Clean has one thing in common with Beaver Builder: both have a reputation for leaving no trace!
-Well, it's a bit of a stretch – not Mr. Clean's – I'll give you that.
+Well, Mr. Clean has one thing in common with Beaver Builder: both have a reputation for leaving no mark!
+Well, it sounds far-fetched – not Mr. Clean's – I'll give you that.
 But for a page builder, it's serious: it's a significant asset.

-If you are using Beaver Builder and want to disable it, it will leave no trace.
+If you are using Beaver Builder and want to disable it, it will leave no mark.
 It is totally independent of the theme you install.

 Much like its competitor Elementor, by the way.
 As a result, your content will always display correctly in the WordPress text editor.

-What's the user experience for a site using Beaver Builder?
+What's the user experience for a website using Beaver Builder?

-The user experience (UX) is a hyper-important element for a website.
+The user experience (UX) is a really important element for a website.
 If you want your visitors to stay on your great WordPress creation, you'll have to pamper them with a consistent, efficient, easy-to-use interface that's searchable on all types of media.
 Not to mention SEO, of course.

-So what if we use Beaver Builder, we shoot ourselves in the foot, at the UX level?
+So what if we use Beaver Builder, we shoot ourselves in the foot, in terms of UX?
 Let's take a closer look.